I’ve been a full-time freelance writer since 1992, when I graduated from Western University with my Masters in Journalism.

 I wrote my first novel, Pulling Strings, in 2014.
 It’s about murder, politics, baseball, sex and scandal in Washington, D.C.
 It's available right here.

-My second novel, Tangled Strings, will be available soon for pre-order and will be published in Spring, 2018.
+My second novel, Tangled Strings, came out in 2018.
 It's about tennis players fighting back against international gamblers and match-fixers who will stop at nothing to get what they want.
+Buy it here.